lathonez/wangka/lessons/two.md

 ## Next Lesson

-Next time we're going to
+Next time we're going to capture input from the user and print it out

 Lesson written by Uyen Nguyen edited by Stephen Hazleton